Jhorgen/or-store/README.md

 * Stripe is used for processing payments.

 * Uses custom domain & ssl certificate in order to recieve payments.

+* Responsive format from desktop to mobile achived with media queries & reactstrap.

 ## Getting Started